solidoss/solidframe/tutorials/mpipc_request/README.md

 Remember that the message completion callback is called when:
  * A message failed to be sent.
  * A message that is not waiting for a response, was sent.
- * A response was received for a message waiting for it.
+ * A response was received (for a message waiting for it).

 You will need three source files:
  * _mpipc_request_messages.hpp_: the protocol messages.